Hort Frontiers Green Cities Fund

-The Green Cities Fund brings together a range of partners, alongside the Australian nursery and turf industry, to deliver new research which builds the case for increased urban greening.
+The Hort Frontiers Green Cities Fund brings together a range of partners to research and demonstrate the benefits of increased urban greening.

-With the Australian urban population increasing and the health benefits of green space becoming clearer, urban developers and governments are becoming increasingly interested in creating greener communities.
-The impact of green space on perinatal health outcomes and hospital admissions needs further research.
-The Green Cities Fund aims to help uncover science based answers to these questions, helping inform urban development business decisions.
+With the Australian urban population increasing, and the health benefits of green space becoming clearer, urban developers and governments are becoming increasingly interested in creating greener communities.
+However, the impact of green space on a range of aspects (for example, perinatal health outcomes and hospital admissions) needs further research.
+The Green Cities Fund aims to help uncover science-based answers to these questions, helping inform urban development business decisions.

 Expert Advisory Panel

-The function of the Green Cities Fund Expert Advisory Panel is to provide expert advice and oversight of the fund, including providing input into proposed projects/research and recommendations on potential methods to address future gaps or deficiencies in the existing body of research.
-The panels will provide impartial assessment and commercially relevant scrutiny of research proposals, fostering external confidence in Hort Innovation’s ability to rigorously assess, and provide evidence and merit-based recommendations to the Board.
+The function of the Hort Frontiers Green Cities Fund Expert Advisory Panel (EAP) is to provide expert advice into the fund and its activities, including providing impartial assessment and commercially relevant scrutiny of proposed projects/research, and recommendations on potential methods to address future gaps or deficiencies in the existing body of research.

 |David Matthews||Proteaflora Nursery|

 |Darren Mason||Andreasens Green|

 |Neil Burgess (Ex-officio)||Hort Innovation|